 [Max McClure, host]: Hey everyone, my name is Max McClure.
+I'm a student at Texas A&M - Corpus Christi and your host.
 What you just heard is a snippet of the life of Dr. Dara Orbach, who is the world's leading researcher in reproductive studies of marine mammals.
-Her specialty is critically understudied, so, she is perhaps one of the only scientists in existence that can tell you about the mating patterns of, say, dusky dolphins in Kaikōura, New Zealand, or harbor porpoises in San Francisco Bay.
+Her specialty is critically understudied, so she is perhaps one of the only scientists in existence that can tell you about the mating patterns of, say, dusky dolphins in Kaikōura, New Zealand, or harbor porpoises in San Francisco Bay.
 Sound interesting?
 Then you're in the right place.

 I became interested in Dr. Orbach's work for two reasons.
-My wife is a biology major at Texas A&M-Corpus Christi and recently managed to land a research position in Dr. Orbach's lab.
+My wife is a biology major at Texas A&M - Corpus Christi and recently managed to land a research position in Dr. Orbach's lab.
 As soon as she told me about the kind of work that she does, I immediately wanted to learn more about her.
 Furthermore, I did some research work with Dr. Jen Brown in the history department over the summer and learned more about the history of dolphins.
-I've grown to love cetaceans, also known as dolphins, whales, and porpoises, since then, so when I got the opportunity to make a podcast with a topic of my choosing for a class last semester, I knew very well who I was going to choose.
+I've grown to love cetaceans, also known as marine mammals, since then, so when I got the opportunity to make a podcast with a topic of my choosing for South Texas Stories, I knew very well who I was going to choose.